First, congratulations on choosing to learn Spanish!

 To make it easy for you, I put a pdf document together, where you can have handy the Spanish keyboard and the ASCII code table.
 PLEASE DOWNLOAD HERE.

-I hope that you enjoy typing in Spanish ????
+I hope that you enjoy typing with the Spanish keyboard!

 Educational Director & Spanish Express Blogger